-RLAM evaluates the benefits of collaborative engagement on a case-by case basis, and will favour working with other shareholders when:
+Royal London Asset Management evaluates the benefits of collaborative engagement on a case-by case basis, and will favour working with other shareholders when:

-As part of our commitment to being a responsible investor, we ask RLAM to engage with regulators, governments, standard-setters and NGOs to advance good governance and responsible investment on our behalf.
+We also ask Royal London Asset Management to work with regulators, governments, standard setters and non-governmental organisations to advance good governance and responsible investment on our behalf.

 This includes responding to consultation requests and surveys, and meeting with regulators to express concerns or support for policies and practices relating to good governance.

-RLAM is an active member of the IIGCC.
+Royal London Asset Management is an active member of the IIGCC.
 They co-lead the engagement with European utilities providers, and are also a working group member in the Portfolio Alignment Investment Initiative (PAII), which looks at how investors can align their portfolios with the goals of the Paris Agreement.

 Just transition was a request in the Paris Agreement signed in 2015.
 It represents an effort to move to a low carbon economy in a way that’s sustainable, and doesn’t create a skills gap for those who are directly or indirectly employed in the traditional fuel sector.
 In 2019, Royal London Asset Management signed the ‘Statement of Investor Commitment to Support a Just Transition on Climate Change’, a statement endorsed by 143 investors representing $9.1 trillion USD in AUM.

 In 2022, Royal London Asset Management focused our just transition engagements on three sectors: energy utilities, social housing and banks.